Alexander-Petkovski/ExtraDataGenerator/README.md

 Generate reproducible CSV and Excel files loaded with real-world data quality problems: BOM prefixes, null variants, accounting negatives, EU decimals, mixed booleans, Excel errors, merged cells, hidden rows, and more.
 Every issue injected maps directly to a cleaning operation in ExtraDataCleaner, so you can test your pipeline end-to-end.

+** Data settings are matched with ExtraDataCleaner; as features are implemented in ExtraDataCleaner, features will be matched in ExtraDataGenerator, suggestions are also welcomed.
 ---

 ## Download